Experienced Colorado Assault & Battery Charge Defense Lawyer

 Police officers can make hasty decisions in assault cases.
 For instance, suppose Joe starts a fight with Jack in a parking lot with people watching.
 Jack takes some abuse but then lets loose and punches Joe, just in time for the cops to see Joe collapse.

 This is not an uncommon situation, because the victor of the fight can look like the instigator—even if they are not.
 That is why it is crucial to contact an experienced Colorado assault and battery lawyer to defend your rights.

 There are important legal differences between assault and battery.
 These crimes are also charged under different levels of criminal offense, depending on the severity of the crime.
 I have been defending clients in criminal court for more than 20 years, and I know the importance of understanding the law.

-- First degree assault: Any act that causes serious injury to another person and that uses a deadly weapon.
-Acts that seriously injure public servants like police offers also fall under first degree assault in Colorado.
+- First-degree assault: Any act that causes serious injury to another person and that uses a deadly weapon.
+Acts that seriously injure public servants, such as police officers, also fall under first-degree assault in Colorado.

 - Battery charges: These charges often fall under “menacing” offenses, which are threats that put another person in fear of imminent harm.
 Menacing charges are typically misdemeanors, but they can become felonies when a deadly weapon is involved.

 Regardless of the severity of the charge, any conviction for assault will result in a permanent criminal record.
 Conviction on a felony assault charge can be even more serious, with possible mandatory sentencing including jail time.
 A conviction can also hinder your opportunities for employment, leasing property and even admission into college.
 Here is a rundown of the penalties in Colorado for assault and battery charges: